elotl/kip/README.md

 cp env.tfvars.example myenv.tfvars
 vi myenv.tfvars  # customize variables as necessary terraform apply -var-file myenv.tfvars

+On GCE, the config under `deploy/terraform-gcp` works the same way.
 ```

 ### Installation Option 2: Using an Existing Cluster

 To deploy Kip into an existing cluster, you'll need to setup cloud credentials that allow the Kip provider to manipulate cloud instances, security groups and other cloud resources.
-Once credentials are setup, apply [deploy/kip.yaml](deploy/kip.yaml) to create the necessary kubernetes resources to support and run the provider.

 **Step 1: Credentials**

-In AWS, Kip can either use API keys supplied in the Kip provider configuration file (`provider.yaml`) or use the instance profile of the machine the Kip virtual-kubelet pod is running on.
+In AWS, Kip can either use API keys supplied in the Kip provider configuration file (`provider.yaml`) or use the instance profile of the machine the Kip pod is running on.

+On GCE, a service account key is used for authentication.

-**Credentials Option 1 - Configuring AWS API keys:**
+**AWS Credentials Option 1 - Configuring AWS API keys:**

-Open [deploy/kip.yaml](deploy/kip.yaml) in an editor, find the kip-config ConfigMap and fill in the values for `accessKeyID` and `secretAccessKey` under `data.provider.yaml.cloud.aws`.
+You can configure the AWS access key Kip will use in your provider configuration, via changing `accessKeyID` and `secretAccessKey` under the `cloud.aws` section.
+See below on how to create a kustomize overlay with your custom provider configuration.

-**Credentials Option 2 - Instance Profile Credentials:**
+**AWS Credentials Option 2 - Instance Profile Credentials:**

 In AWS, Kip can use credentials supplied by the [instance profile](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use_switch-role-ec2_instance-profiles.html) attached to the node the pod is dispatched to.
 To use an instance profile, create an IAM policy with the [minimum Kip permissions](docs/kip-iam-permissions.md) then apply the instance profile to the node that will run the Kip provider pod.
 The Kip pod must run on the cloud instance that the instance profile is attached to.

+**GCE Credentials - Service Account private key:**

+Add your email and key to `cloud.gce.credentials`.
+Example:

+    cloud:
+      gce:
+        projectID: "my-project"
+        credentials:
+          clientEmail: my-account@my-project.iam.gserviceaccount.com
+          privateKey: "-----BEGIN PRIVATE KEY-----\n[base64-encoded private key]-----END PRIVATE KEY-----\n"
+        zone: us-central1-c
+        vpcName: "default"
+        subnetName: "default"

-**Step 2: Apply kip.yaml**
+**Step 2: Apply the manifests**

-The resources in [deploy/manifests/kip](deploy/manifests/kip) create ServiceAccounts, Roles and a kip Deployment to run the provider.
+The resources in [deploy/manifests/kip](deploy/manifests/kip) create ServiceAccounts, Roles and a StatefulSet to run the provider.
 [Kip is not stateless](docs/state.md), the manifest will also create a PersistentVolumeClaim to store the provider data.

+Once credentials are set up, apply [deploy/manifests/kip/base](deploy/manifests/kip/base) to create the necessary kubernetes resources to support and run the provider:

-    kubectl apply -k deploy/manifests/kip/base
+    $ kubectl apply -k deploy/manifests/kip/base

+For rendering the manifests, [kustomize](https://kustomize.io/) is used.
+You can create your own overlays on top of the base template.
+For example, to override provider.yaml, Kip's configuration file:

+    $ mkdir -p deploy/manifests/kip/overlay/local-config
+    $ cp deploy/manifests/kip/base/provider.yaml deploy/manifests/kip/overlay/local-config/provider.yaml
+    # Edit your provider configuration file.
+    $ vi deploy/manifests/kip/overlay/local-config/provider.yaml
+    $ cat > deploy/manifests/kip/overlay/local-config/kustomization.yaml <<EOF
+    > apiVersion: kustomize.config.k8s.io/v1beta1
+    > kind: Kustomization
+    > bases:
+    > - ../../base
+    > configMapGenerator:
+    > - behavior: merge
+    >   files:
+    >   - provider.yaml
+    >   name: kip-config
+    >   namespace: kube-system
+    EOF
+    $ kubectl apply -k deploy/manifests/kip/overlays/local-config

-After applying, you should see a new kip pod in the kube-system namespace and a new node named virtual-kubelet in the cluster.
+After applying, you should see a new kip pod in the kube-system namespace and a new node named "kip-0" in the cluster.

-## Running Pods on Virtual Kubelet
+## Running Pods on Kip

-To assign pods to run on the virtual kubelet node, add the following node selector and toleration to the pod spec in manifests.
+To assign pods to run on the virtual kubelet node, add the following node selector to the pod spec in manifests.

     spec:
       nodeSelector:
         type: virtual-kubelet

+If you enabled taints on your virtual node (they are disabled by default in the example manifests; remove `--disable-taint` from the command line flags to enable), add the necessary tolerations too:

+    spec:
       tolerations:
       - key: virtual-kubelet.io/provider
         operator: Exists